botpress/documentation-v12/docs/building-chatbots/flow-editor/actions/actions.md

 ###  Image

 You can display images.
-You can usr a URL image or a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
+You can use a URL image or a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 ![Image of the content type image](/assets/image.jpg)